4th Home Counties Brigade, Royal Field Artillery: World War I

 On the outbreak of World War I, most of the Home Counties Division was sent to Gibraltar and India to relieve Regular troops for service in Europe.
-However, the howitzer brigade did not accompany the division; instead it was posted to the 27th Division forming at Winchester from these troops returned from India.
+However, the howitzer brigade did not accompany the division; instead, it was posted to the 27th Division forming at Winchester from these troops returned from India.
 The brigade (without guns) provided the Divisional Ammunition Column and embarked for France on 21 December 1914.
 During 1915 the 27th Division was engaged in the Battle of St Eloi (14–15 March) and the Second Battle of Ypres (22 April–25 May).

 On 3 August 1914, TF units were authorised to raise 2nd Line units composed of men ineligible for overseas service and new recruits.
 Units forming the 2nd Home Counties Division (later numbered 67th) began to gather, and the 2nd/IV Home Counties Bde formed at Erith, though it had no guns or ammunition.
 However, in June 1915 the 1st/IV Home Counties Bde returned to England from France and joined the new division.

-By the end of 1915 the 67th Division was still not fully trained or equipped, and on 22 December the 1st/IV Bde left the division to prepare for overseas service independently.
+By the end of 1915, the 67th Division was still not fully trained or equipped.
+On 22 December, the 1st/IV Bde left the division to prepare for overseas service independently.
 The following day the 2nd/IV Bde joined the division, based at Seal, Kent.
 At the end of January 1916, the 1st/IV handed over its eight obsolete 5-inch howitzers to 2nd/IV, and received new 4.5-inch howitzers in their place.
-On 10 March it disembarked at Le Havre and joined the British Expeditionary Force's Fourth Army.
+On 10 March, it disembarked at Le Havre and joined the British Expeditionary Force's Fourth Army.